markproy/bird-classification-workshop/docs/lab1-image-prep.md

 To create the S3 bucket, first navigate to the [S3 console](https://console.aws.amazon.com/s3) and select `+ Create bucket`.

 Name the bucket with a prefix of `deeplens-sagemaker-`.
 To ensure uniqueness, add on a date formatted as `yyyy-mm-dd`, and then add your name.
 For example, your bucket name could be `deeplens-sagemaker-20181126-roymark`.
-Under `Region`, select `US East (N. Virginia)` to align with the notebook region.
+Under `Region`, select `US East (N. Virginia)` to align with the notebook region and your DeepLens device.
 Select `Create` in the bottom left corner to create the bucket.

 Save the name of your new bucket.
 You will use this S3 bucket name in multiple labs, including the very next step of this lab.
 In that step, you will reference the bucket name in the first cell of your SageMaker notebook.

 ## Step 3 - Use the SageMaker Notebook to explore the dataset, package images, upload images

-Once you have opened the instance, navigate to the `bird-classification-workshop` folder, and open the Jupyter notebook called `LabNotebook.ipynb`.
-Follow the instructions in the notebook to complete the remaining steps.
+Once you have opened the SageMaker notebook instance, navigate to the `bird-classification-workshop` folder, and open the Jupyter notebook called `LabNotebook.ipynb`.
+Follow the instructions in the notebook to complete the remaining steps for Lab 1.

 ## Acknowledgement to Cornell Lab of Ornithology for the NABirds images